 BEFORE LIGHTING smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.

-The gas valve on the SL280DFV unit will be equipped with either a gas control switch.
-Use only your hand to move the control switch.
+The gas valve on the SL280UHV unit will be equipped with a gas control switch.
+Use only your hand to move the switch.
 Never use tools.
-If the switch will not turn or if the switch will not move by hand, do not try to repair it.
-Force or attempted repair may result in a fire or explosion.
+If the switch will not turn or if the control switch will not move by hand, do not try to repair it.